-- 11.2 Around the same time, Rogers sent an apology email to all of its clients, including to the Applicant Mr. Verdier, as it appears from a copy of the email received by Mr. Verdier communicated as Exhibit P-15; - 11.3 On July 24, 2022, Mr. Staffieri issued a fourth public statement, this time addressed only "To Our Valued Customers", notably declaring that Rogers will invest "\$10 billion over the next three years" to pay for "...more oversight, more testing and greater use of Artificial Intelligence to ensure we're able to deliver the reliable service you deserve", as it appears from Exhibit P-16; - Prior to issuing this fourth statement, Rogers responded to a July 12, 2022 request for information from the CRTC related to the July 8 outage, as it appears from a copy of Rogers' heavily redacted response dated July 22, 2022, communicated as Exhibit P-17; - In its July 22 response to the CRTC's request, Rogers declared that "all active Rogers customers will be receiving a 5-day credit for all their services (i.e. wireless, home phone, TV and Internet), including residential and small businesses" and that "we felt that 5 days fairly compensated our customers for their frustration with the outage" (Exhibit P-17, last page of Rogers' response).
-This statement constitutes an extrajudicial admission by Rogers that:
+- 11.2 Around the same time, Rogers sent an apology email to all of its clients, including to the Applicant Mr. Verdier, as it appears from a copy of the email received by Mr. Verdier communicated as Exhibit P-15; - 11.3 On or around July 21, 2022 (less than 2 weeks after the outage), Rogers replaced its Chief Technology Officer, Jorge Fernandes, "effective immediately".
+On July 24, 2022, Mr. Staffieri issued a fourth public statement, this time addressed only "To Our Valued Customers", notably declaring that Rogers will invest "\$10 billion over the next three years" to pay for "...more oversight, more testing and greater use of Artificial Intelligence to ensure we're able to deliver the reliable service you deserve", as it appears from Exhibit P-16; - 11.4 Prior to issuing this fourth statement, Rogers responded to a July 12, 2022 request for information from the CRTC related to the July 8 outage, as it appears from a copy of Rogers' heavily redacted response dated July 22, 2022, communicated as Exhibit P-17; - In its July 22 response to the CRTC's request, Rogers declared that "all active Rogers customers will be receiving a 5-day credit for all their services (i.e. wireless, home phone, TV and Internet), including residential and small businesses" and that "we felt that 5 days fairly compensated our customers for their frustration with the outage" (Exhibit P-17, last page of Rogers' response).
+This statement constitutes an extrajudicial admission by Rogers that: (i) the 5-day credit was to compensate for "frustration" only and none of other damages claimed herein; [...] (ii) in terms of compensation Rogers makes no distinction between its residential and small business customers; and (iii) these credits did not include extra charges for roaming and/or international travel "Roam Like Home" type services which charge clients approximately \$10 to \$15 extra per day of use while travelling and using the wireless service in another country (knowing very well that many Class Members were indeed travelling abroad during the summer month of July and were therefore charged these extra fees); - 11.6 The Applicants and many others submit that the 5-day credit offered by Rogers to compensate for "frustration" is inadequate.
+For example, York University governance, law and ethics professor Richard Leblanc, is quoted as follows in a

-(i) the 5-day credit was to compensate for "frustration" only and none of other damages claimed herein; and (ii) in terms of compensation Rogers makes no distinction between its residential and small business customers; - 11.6 The Applicants and many others submit that the 5-day credit offered by Rogers to compensate for "frustration" is inadequate.
-For example, York University governance, law and ethics professor Richard Leblanc, is quoted as follows in a July 13, 2022 CTV News article titled "Rogers' five-day refund 'wholly inadequate' legal expert says" communicated as Exhibit P-18:
+July 13, 2022 CTV News article titled "Rogers' five-day refund 'wholly inadequate' legal expert says" communicated as Exhibit P-18: